 How to Use Your MSU Denver Student Health Insurance Plan with Community Providers

-Always read through your policy before you seek medical treatment.
-You can also call the insurance company customer care (phone number is printed on your medical I.D. card) for specific benefit questions.
+Always read through your insurance policy before you seek medical treatment.
+You can also call the insurance company Customer Care at 1-800-767-0700 for specific benefit questions.
 Understanding the guidelines of your plan may prevent you from paying unexpected out-of-pocket expenses.